-- Include the recommended scale of 1:50 or 1:100. - Show the proposal in detail. - Clearly show where existing buildings or walls are to be demolished. - Show details of existing buildings as well as those for the proposed development. - Show new buildings in context with adjacent buildings.
+- Be drawn to a scale of 1:50 or 1:100. - Explain the proposal in detail. - Where existing buildings or walls are to be demolished these should be clearly shown. - Show details of existing building(s) as well as those for the proposed development. - Show new buildings in context with adjacent buildings (including property numbers where applicable).